-Resource management rules
+Resource management

-Resource management rules: tell how to map work onto resources
+Resource management rules:

 Each task executed by a resource is labelled with one role and one group (allowed resources must lie in the intersection)

 - An insurance company uses the following procedure for the processing of the claims - Every claim, reported by a customer, is registered - After the registration, the claim is classified - There are two categories: simple and complex claims. - For simple claims two tasks need to be executed: check insurance and phone garage.
 These tasks are independent of each other. - The complex claims require three tasks: check insurance, check damage history and phone garage.
 These tasks need to be executed sequentially in the order specified. - After executing the two/three tasks a decision is taken with two possible outcomes: OK (positive) or NOK (negative). - If the decision is positive, then insurance company will pay. - In any event, the insurance company sends a letter to the customer.